Nayland Meadow

 (copies are available to view at Colchester Library and the Suffolk Record Office at Bury)

-A new revised edition with more pictures will be available in time for Christmas 2012 - Price £5.
+A revised edition with more pictures printed in 2012

 On sale at the Post Office, Forget Me Not or ring Rosemary Knox on 01206 262224.
 All proceeds to St. Mary's Church, Wiston.